 Thereafter, Andy and I joked about praying to The Great Mycelium.
 We hoped it would never consider us pests.

-Mushroom specialist Paul Stamets: “we need to have a paradigm shift in our consciousness.
-If we don’t get our act together and come in commonality and understanding with the organisms that sustain us today, not only will we destroy those organisms, but we will destroy ourselves.“[*]
+Still, Stamets warned, “we need to have a paradigm shift in our consciousness.
+If we don’t get our act together and come in commonality and understanding with the organisms that sustain us today, not only will we destroy those organisms, but we will destroy ourselves.”

 But when they tried to to live off that land, they suffocated and starved.
 They went insane on carbon dioxide poisoning, fighting and spinning conspiracy theories against one another.
-The animals suffered helplessly.
-In the end, the synergists had to bring in oxygen from outside in order to survive the full two years of their experiment.
+The animals suffered needlessly.
+In the end, the Synergists had to bring in oxygen from outside in order to survive the full two years of their experiment.

-Throughout the earth. the vegetative part of a fungus, consisting of a network of fine white filaments, called the mycelia, link into root systems of trees, plants, and other mycelial webs and transfer information and nutrition.
+It is now well known that the vegetative part of a fungus, consisting of a network of fine white filaments, called the mycelia, link into root systems of trees, plants, and other mycelial webs and transfer information and nutrition.

 According to the research of Suzanne Simard, a forest ecologist at the University of British Columbia, “trees in a forest organize themselves into far-flung networks” and use the mycelium, which “connects their roots to exchange information and even goods.”
 Trees communicate, “convey warnings of insect attacks, and also to deliver carbon, nitrogen, and water to trees in need.”

 Says Stamets, the “mycelium is the neurological network of nature.
 Interlacing mosaics of mycelium infuse habitats with information-sharing membranes.
 These membranes are aware, react to change, and collectively have the long-term health of the host environment in mind.
 The mycelium stays in constant molecular communication with its environment, devising diverse enzymatic and chemical responses to complex challenges.”